Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 So what did we do?

-After we defined the state data, we accessed it in the `render()` method using `this.state.todos`.
+After we defined the todos data in the `state` object, we accessed it in the `render()` method using `this.state.todos`.
 Since its value is an array of objects as declared in the state, we looped through this array and output each of the todos item i.e `title`.

 In React, we make use of the `map()` method which is a higher-order function to do this iteration.